mflova/mflova-coding-guidelines/python/typing/advanced.md

 foo('x')    # Type check error: incompatible type "str"; expected "int"
 ```

+### typing.override

+It is a decorator attached to those methods that override from the original class.
+This way we are telling the mypy that there is a link between them.
+This way, if
+we rename the method on the superclass, `mypy` will raise an error saying that
+the overridden method from the subclass could not be found in the superclass.

 ### typing.ParamSpec

 Remember that you can use `ParamSpec` to indicate that the arguments that one high